 Secure data processing encompasses data protection, processing, and collaboration through data virtualization, the employment of secure identities, and the use of trusted data management platforms.
 In addition to minimizing risk and helping companies comply with guidelines from organizations such as the Department of Energy or the EU, secure data processing allows energy utilities to improve their understanding of their customers, how they interact with smart grids, and how service provision can be optimized.
 Secure data processing supports the kind of collection and exchange that modern utility companies need in order to enact a digital transformation.

-To learn more about Intertrust’s trusted data exchange platform and how it is providing data security, easing data processing through virtualized datasets in secure workload execution environments, and helping organizations to collaborate more simply and safely, you can read more here or get in touch with our team.
+To learn more about the ways Intertrust Platform provides data security, eases data processing through virtualized datasets in secure workload execution environments, and helps organizations to collaborate more simply and safely, you can read more here or get in touch with our team.